BONSAMURAIS/BONSAI-reproducibility/README.md

 exit
 ```

-The two output rdf graphs for the hsup and huse data can now be found in the `output` folder as `exiobase-huse.nt.gz` and `exiobase-hsup.nt.gz`.
+The two output RDF graphs for the hsup and huse data can now be found in the `output` folder as `exiobase-huse.nt.gz` and `exiobase-hsup.nt.gz`.

 ### arborist
-The software is used to extract meta data from the exiobase dataset, used as a foundation of integration with other datasets.
+The software is used to extract metadata from the exiobase dataset, used as a foundation of integration with other datasets.
 For the installation and usage of the arborist dataset, run the following commands:
 ```bash
 cd ~/arborist